bmesuere/PhD-thesis/chapter5.md

 <p class="todo">Write an introduction.</p>

-## Unipept web services for metaproteomics analysis {data-running-title='Unipept web services for metaproteomics analysis'}
+## Unipept web services for metaproteomics analysis {#sec:ch5-api data-running-title='Unipept web services for metaproteomics analysis'}

 **Abstract** &mdash; Unipept is an open source web application that is designed for metaproteomics analysis with a focus on interactive data-visualization.
 It is underpinned by a fast index built from UniProtKB and the NCBI taxonomy that enables quick retrieval of all UniProt entries in which a given tryptic peptide occurs.
 Unipept version 2.4 introduced web services that provide programmatic access to the metaproteomics analysis features.
 This enables integration of Unipept functionality in custom applications and data processing pipelines.
 The web services are freely available at [http://&#8203;api&#8203;.unipept&#8203;.ugent&#8203;.be](http://api.unipept.ugent.be) and are open sourced under the MIT license.